arthurson/ubtech-servo-web-tester/readme.md

 ubtech servo port from left to right is gnd-vcc-data

-you need to use 2s battery to power up the servo, wire what i did.
+you need to use 2s battery to power up the servo, wire like what i did.

 gnd, servo+battery+gnd pin from module